 Streaming the Past is a Science Communciation Project by Leiden University and the VALUE Foundation.
 Funded by a Science Communication grant from the Dutch Science Organisation (NWO), a team of three students from Leiden University is streaming (historical) videogames, discussing their content and exploring the opportunities of Twitch as a platform for science communication.
 The students are supported by a group of Leiden University scholars and science communication experts, as well as members from the VALUE Foundation.

 The team is streaming three times a week (Wednesday, Thursday and Friday), alongside one or two streams by the VALUE Foundation.
 In addition, there is a bi-weekly vodcast called ‘This Week’s Past’, where Angus ‘Doc Random’ Mol and Aris ‘Ymir’ Politopoulos are discussing news about the past, often joined by interesting guests.
-Follow our Twitter, Facebook or Instagram for weekly schedule updates!
+Follow our Twitter, Facebook or Instagram and join the Discord for weekly schedule updates!

 Meet the team!